Flowers for Mrs Harris (musical): Chichester (2018)

-Cast Recording
+Cast recording

 The complete 2018 Chichester Festival Theatre cast and orchestra reassembled over 3 days in July 2020 to record the score.
 The recording took place on stage at the Festival Theatre, due to the COVID-19 pandemic making it impossible to record in a studio, whereas the Festival Theatre stage was large enough to accommodate full cast and band, sufficiently distanced.
 It was conducted by Tom Brady, recording engineer was Mike Walker, and it was produced by Richard Taylor and Mike Walker.

+The recording was met with widespread critical acclaim, with Gramophone Magazine calling it “Gorgeous... wonderful... super-accomplished... a great example of how the musical has evolved in recent years and how much the worlds of opera and musicals can impact on each other”.

 Ostrava (2020)

 The first foreign production of the musical is the Czech production in National Moravian-Silesian Theatre in Ostrava.
 It is translated by Hana Nováková and directed by Gabriela Petráková.
 The premiere took place on 3 October 2020 with Hana Fialová in the main role.
 Hana Fialová won the 2022 Thalia Award in the music-dramatic genre for her outstanding performance in the main role.
+The production closed in Spring 2023.

+London (2023)

+On September 30, 2023, a new production opened at London's Riverside Studios starring Jenna Russell as Ada Harris, in a limited season running to 25 November, produced by Aria Entertainment and Tiny Giant Productions, featuring new reduced orchestrations by Jason Carr.
+The show won the Best Off-West End Production at the 2024 WhatsOnStage Awards, held at the London Palladium on February 11th.
+Annie Wensak went on to win the Best Supporting Actor award at the 2024 Offie Awards for her portrayal of Violet Butterfield.

+Sweden (2024)

+The premiere Swedish production played September-December 2024, produced by Wermland Opera in Karlstad.
+It was directed by Niklas Riesbeck, with musical direction and new orchestrations (for 35-piece orchestra) by Jonas Nydesjö.
+Swedish translation by Staffan Berg (lyrics) and Niklas Riesbeck (book).
+Ada Harris was played by Cecilie Nerfornt Thorgersen.

+USA (2025)

+The premiere North American production will take place at The Ruth Theatre in Utah in September 2025, directed by Barta Heiner.